HumanCompatibleAI/ranking-challenge/docs/api_reference.md

 `title` is only available on Reddit posts (not comments)

+### Comment threading

+All platforms display comments in threads.
+If you would like to construct the reply graph, use the `parent_id` field.

+When you return a ranking, comments will be sorted according to that ranking, but without breaking the underlying thread structure.
+Essentially, we will use your global ranking of comments to sort each level of a thread separately.

+If you remove a comment, the browser extension will remove its children as well.
+This is necessary to preserve the integrity of the user experience.

 ## Response fields

 - `ranked_ids`: A list of the content item IDs, in the order in which you would like them to be ranked.